virtual-labs/exp-density-sensor-coep/experiment/theory.md

 ### Introduction:

-A liquid density measurement sensor with the tuning fork as the sensitive component, which is based on the resonance principle, is described in this paper and developed to measure density of liquids, static or in motion.
+A liquid density measurement sensor with the tuning fork as the sensitive component, which is based on the resonance principle, is described and developed to measure density of liquids, static or in motion.
 It can measure liquid density directly, being a quasi-digital sensor, which not only has simple structure, small size, light weight, but also has high precision and reliability.